UVVM/UVVM/doc/source/func_cov_pkg_overview.rst

     my_coverpoint.add_bins(bin(1));

-Bins are implemented as record elements inside the protected type t_coverpoint, which represents both coverpoints and crosses.
+Bins are implemented as record elements inside the protected type **t_coverpoint**, which represents both coverpoints and crosses.

 Bins can be created using the following :ref:`bin functions <bin_functions>`: